New Tools in Stock! Mouthpiece Backbore Reamers and Peg Hole Reamers Now Available!

 What Causes Tool Wear?

 Most tool failures stem from five common issues.
-Here’s what to watch for — and how we design around them:
+Here’s what to watch for:

 Rigidity is critical for dimensional accuracy, surface finish, and tool life.
 Deflection from loose fits, vibration, or long overhangs can quickly wear a cutting edge or ruin a part.